rlangc/The-Blueprint-for-Design-Thinking/README.md

-# What is Design Thinking eLearning Course (Example COming Soon!)
+# What is Design Thinking eLearning Course (Example Coming Soon!)

 This repository contains the complete materials for a fully asynchronous eLearning course on Design Thinking.
 The course introduces learners to a human-centered, iterative problem-solving approach that focuses on understanding user needs, challenging assumptions, and creating innovative solutions through collaboration and experimentation.